-Often businesses use free online contract for partnership agreements, employees, consultants, vendors, etc. Since these are such important relationships, you need to be confident those contracts do indeed benefit and safeguard you and your business.
+Often businesses use free online contracts for partnership agreements, employees, consultants, vendors, etc. Since these are such important relationships, you need to be confident those contracts indeed benefit and safeguard you and your business.

-The purpose of written contracts, including free online contracts, with partners, shareholders, employees, contractors, suppliers, vendors, and customers is to:
+The purpose of written contracts with partners, shareholders, employees, contractors, suppliers, vendors, and customers is to:

 - Solidify your relationships with these parties,